OSS-first docs

 bun add -D contractspec

-bun add @contractspec/lib.contracts @contractspec/lib.schema
+bun add @contractspec/lib.contracts-spec @contractspec/lib.contracts-runtime-server-rest @contractspec/lib.schema

 Expected output: added 3 packages and a lockfile update.